cfbolz/pypy-15-blog/blogpost.rst

 particular is the decision when and how much to inline, how much to specialize, as well as the decision when to split control flow paths.
 In the PE based JIT generator we never managed to control that question.
-Either the JIT would incline too much, leading to useless compilation of all kinds of unlikely error cases.
+Either the JIT would inline too much, leading to useless compilation of all kinds of unlikely error cases.
 Or it wouldn't inline enough, preventing necessary optimizations.

 Meta tracing solves this problem with a hammer, it doesn't make particularly